Chinga (The X-Files): Plot

 Scully and Bonsaint visit Froelich, who accuses Melissa of being the scion of a witch family.
 She also claims that Melissa has passed her evil onto Polly.
-Meanwhile, while heading out to Riggs' cabin, Melissa sees a bloody image of Froelich and decides to return to Amma Beach to save Froelich.
+Meanwhile, while heading out to Riggs' cabin, Melissa sees a bloody image of Froelich and decides to return to Ammas Beach to save Froelich.
 While Melissa races back, Froelich is confronted by the enlarged Chinga and is forced to kill herself with a shard of a phonograph record.
 Soon thereafter, Melissa sees a vision of Riggs, and as expected, the deputy is forced to bludgeon himself to death with his own nightstick.
 At her home, Melissa has a final vision, this time seeing herself with a hammer embedded in her head.
 She decides to end the madness once and for all by burning Chinga.
 However, the doll somehow manages to extinguish the matches that Melissa lights.

 Scully and Bonsaint drive to Melissa's house and witness Melissa manically trying to burn her house down—with her, her daughter, and Chinga all trapped inside.
 Chinga eventually overpowers Melissa, forcing her to grab hold of a hammer and beat herself.
 Scully and Bonsaint burst into the house, and Scully quickly tosses the Chinga doll into a microwave, where it bursts into flames and melts.
 The power over Melissa is lifted and she stops beating herself.
 In the final scene, a fisherman is seen pulling up a lobster trap, inside of which is the burned doll.